Frequently Asked Questions About Adoptions

-What ever your decision is, you are ultimately going to be the primary caregiver and the person that will need to take care of your child.
+Whatever your decision is, you are ultimately going to be the primary caregiver and the person that will need to take care of your child.
 This can be a sacrifice for many years to come.
 Some women are ready for this commitment, and many women realize the time is not right for them to parent and that adoption is the most sensible and most important decision they will make for their child and their future.

 3. Are there any costs to me?

 There is no cost to you as a birth parent.
 Adoptive parents pay for legal fees, reasonable pregnancy-related expenses, medical bills not covered by insurance, consulting, and counseling fees.
 If you have state or private medical insurance, the adoptive parents may be able to pay any portions unpaid by insurance, such as co-payments.
-Payment of living expenses can only begin after you have filled out the required forms, selected the adoptive parents, and have both agreed to go forward with an adoption plan.
+Payment of living expenses can begin after you have filled out the required forms, selected the adoptive parents, and have both agreed to go forward with an adoption plan.

 4. What if I go into labor and have not made an adoption plan?

-You can call the Adoption Answer Line at 1-800-923-6784 directly from the hospital.
+You can call or text the Adoption Answer Line at 1-800-923-6784 directly from the hospital.
 They can arrange to have a family available for you within hours.
 In most states, the adoptive family will be able to take the baby home from the hospital, avoiding foster care.
 This way, your baby can start bonding with their adoptive family right away.
 We are open for emergencies on all weekends, holidays, and throughout the night.

-5. How do I know this is a safe family for my child?
+6. How do I know this is a safe family for my child?

 All adoptive families are screened and pre-qualified.
 A licensed social worker will do a detailed home study evaluation and visit the adoptive family’s home.
 This home study evaluation includes a background check, medical evaluations, financial and FBI screening.
 You can be assured that your baby will be raised in a loving and safe family environment.

-6. What if my child is older; can I make an adoption plan?
+7. What if my child is older; can I make an adoption plan?